Applying for Erasmus+ mobility grant

-- Print the form, sign it and send it to Ingrid Temler at External Relations (Ingrid Temler, External Relations, PO Box 117, 221 00 Lund, Sweden) or scan it and send it by email to ingrid [dot] temler [at] er [dot] lu [dot] se.
+- Print the form, sign and scan it and send it by email to erasmusstudier [at] er [dot] lu [dot] se.

 - Your application is not approved until you receive the officially signed Erasmus+ Grant Agreement from External Relations.
 To be entitled to the first payment, you must have completed the Erasmus+ language assessment.

 - Please note that you will not be able to complete the application if you are not registered for exchange studies in Ladok.
-If this is the case, make sure to follow the instructions on the application form and send the document to Ingrid Temler at External Relations.
+If this is the case, make sure to follow the instructions on the application form and send the document to erasmusstudier [at] er [dot] lu [dot] se.

 Conditions for Erasmus mobility students